HSweazey/DATA-440-Book-Playlist-Generator/README.md

 #### 1. User Inputs
 - Book title
 - Author
-- Optional total page count
+- Page Count (Optional)

-#### 2. Gemini generates thematic keywords based on the book.
+#### 2. If Gemini API key is available:
+- The system queries Gemini for 5 mood words and (if applicable) a score and composer from a film/TV adaptation

+#### 3. If not:
+- Calls on dummy API for hard-coded mood words

-#### 3. If Spotify API keys are available:
+#### 4. If Spotify API keys are available:
 - The system fetches real track data matching those themes.

-#### 4. If not:
+#### 5. If not:
 - It automatically falls back to genre-based CSV backups containing pre-collected Spotify songs.
 Prompts user for genre of book.

-#### 5. Playlist generation logic:
+#### 6. Playlist generation logic:
-- Maps book → genre
 - Estimates reading time
+  - Calculated using **average page reading time * page count**
+  - Default page count of 100 is used if no page count is entered

+- Queries Gemini for keyword dictionary
+  - **If key/format issue:** returns dummy mood words if there is a key issue
+- Queries Spotify with score and mood words
+  - **If key issue:** prompts user to select genre and pulls from corresponding backup file
-- Assembles tracks whose total duration is within 10% of the target runtime
+- Assembles tracks whose total duration is within 5 minutes of the target runtime

-#### 6. Output:
+#### 7. Output:
-- A genre-aligned playlist listed on UI.
+- A genre-aligned playlist listed on UI (first six tracks embedding)

 ---